frederic-perez/AmE-dictionary/data/dictionary.md

 __Lyme disease__ _n_ :four::hammer: (Lyme arthritis)
 __lymphatic__ _adj_ __1__ Pertaining to, containing, or conveying lymph. __2__ (of persons) Having the characteristics, as flabbiness or sluggishness, formerly believed to be due to an excess of lymph in the system.
 __lymphoma__ _n_
-__lynch__ _v_ :three::pencil2: To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
+__lynch__ _vt_ :four::pencil2: To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
 __lyre__
 __lyrical__ _adj_ /LEER-ih-kul/ Something described as lyrical has an artistically beautiful or expressive quality, often one that is reminiscent of song.
 __lysimeter__